awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.UTLMAIL.md

 To remove UTL\_MAIL from a DB instance, do one of the following:
 + To remove UTL\_MAIL from multiple DB instances, remove the UTL\_MAIL option from the option group they belong to\.
 This change affects all DB instances that use the option group\.
 For more information, see [Removing an Option from an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
 + To remove UTL\_MAIL from a single DB instance, modify the DB instance and specify a different option group that doesn't include the UTL\_MAIL option\.
 You can specify the default \(empty\) option group, or a different custom option group\.
-For more information, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ## Troubleshooting<a name="Oracle.Options.UTLMAIL.Troubleshooting"></a>